josmar-crwdstffng/angular/aio/content/guide/dynamic-component-loader.md

 ## Loading components

 Most of the ad banner implementation is in `ad-banner.component.ts`.
-To keep things simple in this example, the HTML is in the `@Component` decorator's `template` property as a template string.
+To keep things simple in this example, the HTML is in the `template` property of the `@Component` decorator as a template string.

 The `<ng-template>` element is where you apply the directive you just made.
 To apply the `AdDirective`, recall the selector from `ad.directive.ts`, `[adHost]`.